DiscreteTom/UniStart/README.md

 public class Model {
   // state is readonly and watchable public IState<int> count { get; protected set; }
+  public IEnumState<GameState> gameState { get; protected set; }
   public IListState<int> list { get; protected set; }
   public IDictionaryState<string, int> dict { get; protected set; }
   // there is no IArrayState, use IListState instead public IListState<bool> array { get; protected set; }

+  // you can also use System.Collections.Generic types.
+  // use this if they are const values since they are not watchable public IReadOnlyList<int> constArray { get; protected set; }
+  public IReadOnlyDictionary<string, int> constDict { get; protected set; }

+  // or, a list of state, which is also readonly and watchable
+  // use this if the list's length is fixed public IReadOnlyList<IState<int>> stateArray { get; protected set; }
+  public IReadOnlyList<IEnumState<GameState>> enumArray { get; protected set; }

   // computed values are also readonly and watchable public Computed<int> computed { get; protected set; }
   public LazyComputed<int> lazyComputed { get; protected set; }

+  // properties are readonly but not watchable. public int property => this.count.Value;

   // prevent external instantiation protected Model() { }